antsman8/Zoftify/README.md

 ## API Documentation

-Swagger documentation is available at:
+Swagger documentation is available after the server is started:

 http://localhost:3000/api/swagger